tonethar/IGME-330-Fall-2021/projects/project-1.md

 - This example meets the basic requirements, and is mobile friendly
 - This example would earn about a 90% - to earn a higher grade:
   - **about.html**
-    - could use more "flare" - ([YouTube - Office Space - Minimum Flair](https://www.youtube.com/watch?v=3vdcw415OcQ) & [YouTube - Joanna Quits With Flair](https://www.youtube.com/watch?v=F7SNEdjftno)) - like a component that rotates dog images every 10 seconds or so
+    - could use more "flair" - ([YouTube - Office Space - Minimum Flair](https://www.youtube.com/watch?v=3vdcw415OcQ) & [YouTube - Joanna Quits With Flair](https://www.youtube.com/watch?v=F7SNEdjftno)) - like a component that rotates dog images every 10 seconds or so
   - **app.html**
     - an initial result should "auto load" when the user comes to the page
     - add a "breed" input field that the user can type into